 GuitarTricks also allows you to track your progress and favorite lessons and wow are there plenty of lessons to choose from!
 Of course I didn't count them all, but they claim to have over 11,000 lessons on their website alone.
 Which means it will take quite some time to get through them all.
 Of course they do not have has many rockabilly and surf songs as I would have liked, but more can always be added.
 Besides it is best to force yourself as a student to attempt genres that are not that familiar with.
 Years ago I never cared much for rockabilly guitar playing, but after a few lessons I learned to appreciate it as much as any other genre.

 JamPlay has not been around as long as Guitar Tricks, it is often labeled as a second best site for online guitar lessons.
 However, in many ways both sites are similar, it all comes down to personal taste.
-JamPlay is $19.95 a month, with 7-day money back guarantee.
+JamPlay is $19.95 a month, with 30-day money back guarantee.
 It really should only take a few days to know whether you like a lesson site or not.
 It is always best to start a new website trial on a weekend or a point where you will have some time off.
 After all, if you are serious about learning guitar, you need to make sure all your money is well spent.
+You can also check the free lessons listed below:

 As usual the first place I head is to the forum, JamPlay doesn't have as much activity as GuitarTricks.
 There are recent responses and some similar threads to GuitarTricks, however it is clear their focus is not on a forum.
 Which for some students this may not be a big deal, perhaps I am just a more social guitar player!
 All in all, if you have questions about lessons, songwriting, general guitar points, even promoting your own band, the forum of JamPlay will certainly suit your needs.